intelliriffer/EUCLIDIER-CONSOLE/README.md

     8. CC:8,18,28,38,48,58,68,78 : Sequence Output Midi Channel (1-16)

-    9. CC: 81,82,83,84,85,86,87,88 : Set Base Velocity of the Channel, default 96
+    9. CC: 81,82,83,84,85,86,87,88 : Set Base Value for (Velocity or CC) For the Channel, default 96

-    10. CC: 91,92,93,94,95,96,97,98 : Set Velocity Humanization value 0-36 a Random Amount up to the value gets added or subtracted to Base Velocity.
-Default:0
+    10. CC: 91,92,93,94,95,96,97,98 : Set "VALUE ALT"  (For notes 0-50) (for CC : 0-100 0 is disabled)
+        1. In Note Mode (0-127) a Random Amount between (0-VALUE ALT) is Added to BASE VALUE.
+        2. In CC Mode 1: Each Active Step Sends CC with VALUE ALT and Reverts back to BASE VALUE after Step/Gate Duration.
+        3.  in CC Mode 2: Each Active Step Sends the CC with a "Random Value" between BASE VALUE and BALUE ALT.
+It Reverts back to BASE VALUE after Step/Gate Duration.

     11. CC: 101,102,103,104,105,106,107,108 : Set LOOP Steps (Restart Point) 0=off, the Sequence Restarts at its Number of steps.
 1-64 : The sequnce will play cyclickly until Loop Point number of steps have been played and then will restart.
 Values < steps , will shorten the playing sequence pattern.

+    12. CC: 111,112,113,114,115,116,117,118 : Set Track Modes Between
+        1. 1: Note,
+        2. 2: CC1
+        3. 3: CC2

+    13. Global Modifiers
+        1. CC 99:  (0-1): Receive Notes
+        2. CC 100: (any positive value) : Reset  Any Note transposition and Octave offsets from all Tracks.
+        3. CC 119: Disable Octave Switching on incoming Note Velocity (you dont want it with drums etc)

-    12. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
+    14. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
         1. Notes 0-11 (c-2) : Transpose Track 1 by +(0-11)
         2. Notes 12-23 (c-1): Transpose Track 2 by +(0-11)
         3. Notes 24-35 (c0) : Transpose Track 3 by +(0-11)